tuuguuwastaken/react-mn-calendar/Readme.md

 ## The Calendar component displays a full-sized calendar view.

 **Event Props:**

 - id (string): Unique identifier for the event.
 - title (string): Title of the event.
 - date (string): Event date in ISO string format.
 - color (string, optional): Background color for the event.
 - data (any, optional): add Data to your object if need be.

 **Calendar Props**

 - mainColor: theme main color (optional)
 - onDateClick: return a Date object
 - onEventClick: returns a Event object as mention in the Event Props section
 - renderHeader : function to render your own header for the calendar (**only on the normal Calendar**)
+- onMonthClick : return clicked month Date (MonthPicker only)

 **Example:**

 ## Custom Header example

 ```js

 interface CustomHeaderProps {